 2- PREACHER CURLS (WITH EZ BAR AND WIDE GRIP)

 With the back of the upper arms against the pad, it’s next to impossible to cheat.
-Go light, get a great pump, and build that peak!
+With these biceps workout, go light, get a great pump, and build that peak!

 You should be using lighter weights for the preacher curl than you do for biceps curls.
 Because the bench forces you into an unstable position.
 Besides, slow and controlled movements with perfect form are essential.

-Preacher curl is also a great exercise to isolate the biceps.
+Preacher curls are also great biceps exercises to isolate the biceps.
 It strains less on wrists and elbows than a straight bar.

 4 Sets of 12 Reps.